Amazon Echo Show 10 price, release date, motion features and more

 If that sounds familiar, it's because the Google Nest Hub Max ($229) and Facebook Portal ($199) have similar features.
 But unlike its competitors, the Echo Show 10 will physically turn to face you.

 The Echo Show 10's brushless motor should limit any sounds created by its rotation, too.
-Its dual, front-firing tweeters and woofer could help with drowning out a potential hum, too.
+Its dual, front-firing tweeters and woofer, meanwhile, will power the sound behind Alexa and your tunes.

 Of course, this tracking feature can be disabled, and the camera can be concealed with a physical shutter, which we consider a must for any smart display.